The Four Essential Documents You Need in Your Estate Plan

 An estate plan is a fundamental part of being prepared for the future and yet it’s something people often avoid putting together.
 Most of us don’t want to think about what happens to our assets after we die.

-We also tend to think that only the wealthy need estate plans but it’s for everyone, regardless of how much money you have today or plan to have tomorrow.
+One common misconception is that only people with a lot of assets need estate plans but it’s for everyone, regardless of how much money you have today or plan to have tomorrow.

-Estate planning doesn’t have to be overwhelming; it all starts with these four key documents.
+Estate planning doesn’t have to be overwhelming; it all starts with four key documents.

 1. Your will